Auto-Rig

 Bottom

-Add bottom (buttock) bones
+Add two bottom (buttock) bones at the left and right sides.

-Arms Options
+Arm Options

 Arm FK Lock-Free